alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-20-3d-from-scratch.markdown

 ![Head]({{site.url}}/assets/tiny_4.png)

-For this, let's look at our `generateImage` function and what it does if the `wireframe` parameter is set to true.
+For this, let's look at our `generateImage` function and what it does if the `wireframe` parameter is set to `true`.

-The first step is clear the background and the z-buffer.
+The first step is to clear the background and the z-buffer.
 For wireframe rendering we don't care about the z-buffer, but we do care about not drawing on top of an older image.
-So put all pixels to green.
+So we put all pixels to green.

-What we do care about is transforming our vertices from their world coordinates to the screen coordinates.
+Another thing we care about is transforming our vertices from their world coordinates to their corresponding screen coordinates.
 For this we have a chain of transformations (matrix multiplications) we apply to each vertex.
 Transform `transformsWordToSreen` matrix takes a position in world coordinates and transforms it to `[x, y, z]` in screen space.
 We will use the `x` and `y` to put the pixel on the screen and `z` to know if it is the topmost pixel and thus not hidden by another pixel.
 In `varrrayW` we keep the vertices in world coordinates, in `varray` in screen coordinates.

-The loop that follows next generates the faces, the triangles of our model.
-As mentioned before, this is an indexed geometry so for each face we need to lookup by index the coresponding vertex in its array.
-We do the same for normal and for texture coordinates, but we skip those for now.
+The loop that follows  generates the faces, the triangles of our model.
+As mentioned before, this is an indexed geometry so for each face we need to lookup by index the coresponding vertex in vertex array.
+We do the same for the normals and for the texture coordinates.
+These are not relevant for the wireframe rendering, but they are relevant for the next chapter when we shade the triangle.
 In the last loop, we draw the line.

 ```javascript
 function generateImage(wireframe=true){